 These slips will be issued if you have earned any interest, dividends or capital gains in a Personal, Joint or Business account, depending on the investments you hold in those accounts.

-T3 & T5 slips issued on February 25 are mainly related to mutual funds.
+T3 & T5 slips issued on February 26 will be mainly related to mutual funds.

 Note: For any of your holdings in external mutual funds, any T3 or T5 slips will be issued directly to you by the external mutual fund company depending on the timeline determined by the issuer.